![]() |

 Inja will throw an inja::RenderError

-if an included file is not found.
+if an included file is not found and no callback is specified.
 To disable this error, you can call env.set_throw_at_missing_includes(false)

 .